$4,395 + Airfare

 - See the real Venice that is hidden from most visitors of the city at the oldest Gondola workshop in Murano where a local family has been making gondolas by hand for generations

 - Make a wish and throw a coin into the Trevi Fountain to ensure your future return to Rome!

-- Hike along the idyllic coast while marveling at the pastel-painted fishing towns nestled along the cliffs
+- Hike along the idyllic Italian coast while marveling at the pastel-painted fishing towns nestled along the cliffs in the Cinque Terre

 - Relax on a pristine beach in the Italian Riviera and swim in the Mediterranean

 - Get that iconic photo with the Leaning Tower of Pisa!

 - Taste heaven on our gelato tour to sample the best that Florence has to offer